-Crite eria Indicators ToC Outcomes 7.8 Practices maintain the quality and availability of surface and groundwater.
-(Continued) 7.8.2 (C) Water courses and wetlands are protected, including maintaining and restoring appropriate riparian and other buffer zones in line with 'RSPO Manual on BMPs for the management and rehabilitation of riparian reserves' (April 2017) .
-1 7.8.3 Mill effluent is treated to be in compliance with national regulations.
+Crite eria Indi cator ToC Outcomes 7.8 Practices maintain the quality and availability of surface and groundwater.
+7.8.1 A water management plan is in place and implemented to promote more efficient use and continued availability of water sources and to avoid negative impacts on other users in the catchment.
+The plan addresses the following: a) The unit of certification does not restrict access to clean water or contribute to pollution of water used by communities. b) Workers have adequate access to clean water.
+Ecosystems protected; Reduced pollution; Resource use minimised 7.8.2 (C) Water courses and wetlands are protected, including maintaining and restoring appropriate riparian and other buffer zones in line with the 'RSPO Manual on BMPs for the management and rehabilitation of riparian reserves' (April 2017).
+7.8.3 Mill effluent is treated to be in compliance with national regulations.
 Discharge quality of mill effluent, especially Biochemical Oxygen Demand (BOD), is regularly monitored.
-7.8.4 Mill water use per tonne of FFB is monitored and recorded.
-7.9 Efficiency of fossil fuel use and the use of renewable energy is optimised.
-7.9.1 A plan for improving efficiency of the use of fossil fuels and to optimi renewable energy is in place, monitored and reported.
-Se Ecosystems protected; Reduced pollution; Resource use minimised 7.10 Plans to reduce pollution and emissions, including greenhouse gases (GHG), are developed, implemented and monitored and new developments are designed to minimise GHG emissions.
+Mill water use per tonne of FFB is monitored and recorded.
+7.0 Efficiency of fossil fuel use Foosystoms protostad 7.9 and the use of renewable energy is optimised.
+7.9.1 A plan for improving efficiency of the use of fuels and to optimise renewable energy is in place, monitored and reported.
+Ecosystems protected; Reduced pollution; Resource use minimised

+Criteria Indicator ToC Outcomes 7.10 Plans to reduce pollution and emissions, including greenhouse gases (GHG), are developed, implemented and monitored and new developments are designed to minimise GHG emissions.
 7.10.1 (C) GHG emissions are identified and assessed for the unit of certification.
 Plans to reduce or minimise them are implemented, monitored through the Palm GHG calculator and publicly reported.
-7.10.2 (C) Starting 2014, the carbon stock of the proposed development are and major potential sources of emissions that may result directly from the development are estimated and a plan to minimise them prepare and implemented (following the RSPO GHG Assessment Procedure for New Development). n ed 1 7.10.3 (C) Other significant pollutants are identified and plans to reduce or minimise them implemented and monitored.
+7.10.2 (C) Starting 2014, the carbon stock of the proposed development area and major potential sources of emissions that may result directly from the development are estimated and a plan to minimise them prepared and implemented (following the RSPO GHG Assessment Procedure for New Development).
+Reduced pollution 1 7.10.3 (C) Other significant pollutants are identified and plans to reduce or minimise them are implemented and monitored.
+7.11 Fire is not used for preparing land and is prevented in the managed area.
+7.11.1 (C) Land for new planting or replanting is not prepared by burning.
+7.11.2 The unit of certification establishes fire prevention and control measures for the areas directly managed by the unit of certification.
+7.11.3 The unit of certification engages with adjacent stakeholders on fire prevention and control measures.
+Ecosystems protected; Reduced pollution